techwithtim/Number-Guesser-Neural-Net/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/techwithtim/Number-Guesser-Neural-Net/blob/master/drawNumber.py)

-Please Note: The GUI is a little glithcy in GitPod.
+Please Note: The GUI is a little glitchy in GitPod.
 For best results expand the VNC window to be full screen.